CERTCC/certfuzz/src/windows/README.txt

 ===== How it works =====
 ========================

-When a campaign starts, FOE will gather available seed files and create scorable sets:
+When a campaign starts, BFF will gather available seed files and create scorable sets:
 1) The seed files themselves
 2) The fuzz percent ranges for each seed file

 Each interval of a campaign will choose a seed file, and then for that file, it will choose an percent range to mangle the file.
-After mangling the file, FOE will launch the target application, using the configured command line to have it parse the fuzzed file.
+After mangling the file, BFF will launch the target application, using the configured command line to have it parse the fuzzed file.
 If the "winrun" runner is compatible with the current platform, this is accomplished by preloading a crash-intercepting hook into the target application's process space.
 This allows crash detection without